Anti-Armenian sentiment in Azerbaijan: During the Karabakh Movement (1988-1992)

-Armenians within Nagorno-Karabakh, motivated by fears of cultural and physical erasure under government policies from Azerbaijan, began the 1988 Karabakh movement advocating for reunification (Miatsum) with Armenia.
+Motivated by fears of cultural and physical erasure under government policies from Azerbaijan, in 1988 Armenians launched a mass movement for reunification (Miatsum) with Armenia.
 This was met with extreme violence from Azerbaijani authorities and civilians, escalating tensions and culminating in the First Nagorno-Karabakh War.

 Between 1988 and 1992, Azerbaijani authorities and civilians engaged in actions to accelerate the elimination of Armenians and settle Azerbaijanis in their place.
 Notable instances include pogroms in Sumgait (1988), Kirovabad (1988), and Baku (1990), as well as Operation Ring (1991), and the Maraga Massacre (1992).
 De Waal stated that the Popular Front of Azerbaijan (forerunner of the later Azerbaijani Popular Front Party) was responsible for the mass pogrom in Baku, as they shouted "Long live Baku without Armenians!"

 Multiple sources state that the anti-Armenian pogroms in Azerbaijan involved elements of premeditation, such as the use of lists to target Armenians specifically and hand-made weapons.
 The perpetrators targeted the victims based solely on their Armenian ethnicity.
 The apartments of Armenians (which were marked in advance) were attacked and the residents were indiscriminately murdered, raped, and mutilated by the Azerbaijani rioters.
 Looting, arson and destruction of Armenian property was also perpetrated.
 Azerbaijani authorities took no action to stop the atrocities, and the failure to conduct a timely, thorough investigation or hold the perpetrators accountable, further escalated tensions.
 Many of those who participated in the massacre were later hailed by numerous Azeri demonstrators as national heroes.
 Following the devastating 1988 Spitak earthquake in Armenia, which killed tens of thousands, multiple countries sent humanitarian aid, while pianist Evgeny Kissin claimed that Azerbaijan sent only crutches and coffin nails.